MECLabTUDA/MECLabTUDA.github.io/_pages/about.md

 ---
 permalink: /
-title: "MECLab TUDa -- Medical and Environmental Computing Lab @ TU Darmstadt"
+title: "Medical and Environmental Computing Lab @ TU Darmstadt"
 author_profile: true
 redirect_from:
   - /about/